w3c/epub-specs/README.md

 ## Repository Structure

-This repository currently hosts a number of the specification documents previously published by the IDPF.
+This repository currently hosts the EPUB 3 and related specification documents.
 The contents of each folder are as follows:

 - [`a11y`](https://github.com/w3c/publ-epub-revision/tree/master/a11y) -- The EPUB Accessibility specification and Techniques document.
 - [`altss-tags`](https://github.com/w3c/publ-epub-revision/tree/master/altss-tags) -- The Alternate Style Sheets specification.